 What to Do in Case of Pregnancy Discrimination

-Discrimination on the basis of pregnancy still exists in hundreds of workplaces in the United States.
+Discrimination on the basis of pregnancy still exists in hundreds of workplaces in the US.
 While employers are supposed to be aware of the fact that all forms of discrimination are illegal under federal and state employment laws, there are still those who violate their employees’ rights with impunity.
 In California, among other discriminatory acts, pregnancy discrimination is another form of public policy violation that is being closely monitored and curtailed at work.

 Pregnancy discrimination happens when an employee is treated differently or poorly at work on account of her pregnant state.

-How Pregnancy Discrimination Is Committed
+How Pregnancy Discrimination is Committed

 Discrimination can manifest in many forms.
 There are overt and introvert acts that employers do to harass or unjustly treat their marginalized employees.